Short answer: Almost always, federally.

 Provincial corporations must pay to make changes if the changes are processed electronically, and if you want to obtain copies of copies of corporate documents, it takes several days, as it is still stored on microfiche… And to amend the Letters Patent of an Ontario corporation, the process can sometimes take 3-5 months for the Ministry to process the amendment.

-(* Note, this blog post is no longer accurate do to the passing of the ONCA and significant modernization of the provincial filing options.
+(* Note, this blog post is no longer entirely accurate do to the passing of the ONCA and significant modernization of the provincial filing options.
 Nonetheless, most charity lawyers in Ontario continue to recommend federal incorporation for their not-for-profit clients seeking to register as a charity, for reasons hopefully to be discussed in another blog post.)